American Collegiate Institute

 Founded in 1878, the American Collegiate Institute (Özel İzmir Amerikan Koleji), referred to by the acronym ACI, is a private co-educational high school in Goztepe, İzmir, Turkey.
-ACI was founded, and is now run, by the charity foundation SEV, Sağlık ve Eğitim Vakfı.
-The school's motto is “Enter to Learn; Depart to Serve”, and the school song is “Hail Alma Mater Fair”.
+ACI was founded, and is now run, by the charity foundation Sağlık ve Eğitim Vakfı (SEV).
+The school's motto is "Enter to learn, depart to serve", and the school song is "Hail Alma Mater Fair".

 History

-The American Collegiate Institute, the oldest private high school in Izmir, was founded in 1878.
-At that time, Izmir, now a metropolitan city on the western coast of Turkey, was known as Smyrna In its early years, the school was an American/Christian missionary school that only accepted girls as students.
-This all-girl school's first campus was in Basmane, a district of the city Izmir.
+The American Collegiate Institute, the oldest private high school in İzmir, was founded in 1878.
+At that time, İzmir, now a metropolitan city on the western coast of Turkey, was known as Smyrna In its early years, the school was an American/Christian missionary school that only accepted girls as students.
+This all-girl school's first campus was in Basmane, a district of the city İzmir.
 The land ACI now occupies was bought in 1912 to relieve overcrowding at the school's old site in Basmane.
 However, due to the tension caused by World War I and the ensuing Turkish War of Independence, the relocation of the school's campus was not possible until 1923.
-Even after the relocation, Turkish authorities did not officially recognize the school and named the school “İzmir Göztepe Amerikan Mektebi” (Izmir Goztepe American School).
+Even after the relocation, Turkish authorities did not officially recognize the school and named the school İzmir Göztepe Amerikan Mektebi (English: İzmir Göztepe American School).
 In the early 1900s, as tension eased, the school was officially recognized as The American Collegiate Institute.

 After its foundation, the school was subject to dramatic changes.
 In 1986, ACI started accepting male students and became a co-educational school.